Military of the Polish–Lithuanian Commonwealth: Command structure

 The Commonwealth's military was commanded by the king, under whom served four hetmans: two Grand Hetmans (the Grand Crown Hetman and Grand Lithuanian Hetman) and two Field Hetmans (the Field Crown Hetman and Field Lithuanian Hetman).
 The hetmans' office appeared in the late 15th century as a result of the wojsko zaciężne's introduction, and a need for more professional army commanders than the king could usually provide.
-By the 1530s the hetman system evolved into that of regular offices that would exist in parallel both in Poland and Lithuania for the next three centuries.
-From 1581 it officially became a lifelong appointment.
+By the 1530s, the hetman system evolved into that of regular offices that would exist in parallel both in Poland and Lithuania for the next three centuries.
+From 1581, it officially became a lifelong appointment.
 Hetmans had the right to carry out summary justice in the field.
-Grand Crown Hetman had the right to maintain his representatives in the Ottoman Empire, which allowed him to influence Poland–Ottoman relations and also laid groundwork for the first Polish intelligence services.
+Grand Crown Hetman had the right to maintain his representatives in the Ottoman Empire, which allowed him to influence Poland–Ottoman relations and also laid the groundwork for the first Polish intelligence services.
 The Hetman's deputy was known as regimentarz and could temporarily replace the hetman.